Riley Greene Player Props: Tigers vs. Twins

 Riley Greene At The Plate

-- Greene is hitting .299 with 15 doubles, three triples, nine home runs and 29 walks.
+- Greene is batting .299 with 16 doubles, three triples, nine home runs and 29 walks.

-- Looking at the 76 games he has played this season, he's hit a home run in nine of them (11.8%), and in 2.8% of his trips to the dish.

-- Greene has picked up an RBI in 27.6% of his games this year, with more than one RBI in 5.3% of his games.
+- Greene has driven home a run in 21 games this season (27.3%), including more than one RBI in 5.2% of his games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.